INSTRUCTIONS FOR USE

 Instructions for Use of Dyne Solution/Ink

-A material’s surface energy can be measured by using standard wetting tension solution or dyne pens.
+A material’s surface energy can be measured by using standard wetting tension solution, also called dyne ink.
 Under the guidance of ASTM D2578, standard dyne ink solution provides quick results regarding the surface tension of a substrate.

-However, should the first application of solution have beaded within two (2) seconds, then the same test should be repeated but using the next lower value.
+However, if the first application of solution beads up within two seconds, then the same test should be repeated but using the next lower value.

 These test solutions are designed to assist personnel with routine testing.
-The tests give good insight on whether the material is being treated enough or not.
+The tests provide useful insight as to whether the material has had sufficient treatment.

 Since the solutions are made up of liquids with varying surface tensions and are also hygroscopic, it is imperative that the lids be firmly replaced immediately after use.

 The surface tension is a definite criteria for the adhesions of ink onto PE and PP. There are, however, other factors such as migration of slip additives that influence the adhesion of inks quite negatively.
-These other factors do not necessarily register on surface tension testing.
-Consequently, even though good surface tension results were found, the ink adhesion can result negatively.
+These other factors do not necessarily register while conducting surface tension tests.
+Consequently, even though good surface tension results were found, the ink adhesion can be poor.
 It is also possible that polymer plastics with the same surface tension can give varying degrees of print adhesion.

 In most cases, however, one can disregard these exceptions and get best possible results of adhesion using the above-described procedures.
-Too low of a surface tension value almost always results in poor adhesion.
+A low surface tension value almost always results in poor adhesion.

 Instructions for 38 Dyne Pen Use

 1. APPLICATION: The 38 dynes/cm test pen is a quick method of testing a material’s surface energy.
 The test pen is used as any other normal felt tipped pen.